trasba/moonraker_logger/README.md

 ### Step 1: Prepare Project Files

 Clone this repository or create the files as shown in the project structure above.
+The `poetry.lock` file is included, so you do not need to generate it.

 ### Step 2: Configure Environment Variables